Study permits

 If you are a graduate student:

-- you will receive an admission letter and a study permit letter from the UVic Graduate Admissions and Records Office via email after you accept your offer
+- you will receive an admission letter and a letter of acceptance via email from UVic Graduate Admissions and Records after you accept your offer

 - these 2 letters need to be included in your study permit application as your letter of acceptance